Home ยป Mains

 • Heat olive oil in a stockpot over medium.
 Add the macaroni in and toast, stirring constantly, until fragrant and golden brown.

-• Taste and season with salt and pepper to your preference, then serve immediately with a squeeze of lime, cilantro, hot sauce, corn tortillas, etc. Happy eating!
+• Taste and season it with salt and pepper to your preference, then serve immediately with a squeeze of lime, cilantro, hot sauce, corn tortillas, etc. Happy eating!

 Notes